gogre/irgo/README.md

 **Case Study**

 Black to play.
 This problem, taken from a book written by a famous player, is aimed at a wide variety of skill levels.
 Like any whole-board problem, its solution requires the solver to grasp the overall picture, to formulate and instantiate a strategic plan, and to find a tactic that serves that plan.
-Translated into Go lingua franca, that means seeing what is urgent, what is important, where are the weak spots, and how to find a multipurpose sente move that launches a large-scale attack and prepares the way to gain more influence as the attack unfolds.
+Translated into Go lingua franca, that means seeing what is urgent, what is important, where are the weak spots, and how to find a multipurpose sente move that launches a large-scale attack and prepares the way for black to stabilise her own groups and gain influence as the attack unfolds.

 ![Image description](https://github.com/gogre/irgobot/blob/master/finallyfinal18.png)